faiz4sure/discord-antinuke-selfbot/README.md

 - Join our support server: [https://discord.gg/PEphKsNpe8](https://discord.gg/PEphKsNpe8)
 - Read the documentation thoroughly before asking questions
 - Go to [Website](https://faiz4sure-antinuke.netlify.app) for easier understanding.
+- You can also explain your issue in the [Issues](https://github.com/faiz4sure/discord-antinuke-selfbot/issues) tab.

 ## 🎁 Contribute